apache/sling-old-svn-mirror/launchpad/webapp/README.txt

 they don't interfere.
 Feel free to remove that if you know what you're doing.

 To run a single test, other values can be used for the "-Dtest" parameter.

+This is very useful during development: you can leave a Sling webapp instance running, update bundles in it using the mvn autoInstallBundle profile, and run specific integration tests quickly from another terminal.